Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/3-GIVE-Toolbox.md

 This walkthrough example will show you how to use GIVE-Toolbox to easily build a customized GIVE genome browser.
 It starts from zero and  includes only 7 steps.
 In each step, you just need to run one or two bash command lines.
 All the data in the example can be found in the `example_data` folder.

-For utilizing GIVE-Toolbox with [different GIVE deployment approaches](tutorial 2):
+For utilizing GIVE-Toolbox with [different GIVE deployment approaches](2-deploy.md):
 - GIVE-Docker: GIVE-Toolbox is integrated in the GIVE-Docker.
 When you run a GIVE container and log into the container system (bash terminal), all the script tools can be directly excuted with their names, which are located in system path `/usr/local/bin` (the container system).
 The `example_data` is in the `/tmp` path (the container system).
 - Custom installation: You need to clone the GIVE GitHub repo and correctly install it. `GIVE-Toolbox` folder is included in the cloned GIVE repo.
 You can use these tools with their directory like `bash ~/GIVE/GIVE-Toolbox/add_track_bed.sh -u ...`.
-For convenience (you need has administration authority), you can set all these tools excutable (using `chmod +x` command to them) and copy them to a system path folder (such as `/usr/bin` or `/usr/local/bin`).
+For convenience, you can set all these tools excutable (using `chmod +x` command to them) and copy them to a system path folder (such as `/usr/local/bin` or declare some path in your `.bashrc` file).
 Then you can directly run these tools.

 ### Step 1: Deployment of GIVE

-  First of all, you need to deploy GIVE on your local machine, which is documented in [Tutorial 2].
-You can use [GIVE-Docker](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/tutorials/GIVE-Docker.md)(recommended) or [custom install GIVE](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/manuals/1.2-system-level_installation.md).
+  First of all, you need to deploy GIVE on your local machine.
+You can use [GIVE-Docker](./2.1-GIVE-Docker.md) (recommended) or [custom install GIVE](./2.2-custom-installation.md).

   **TO ensure the consistency of systeom environment, this walkthrough example is based on GIVE-Docker.** We can use only two commandlines to deploy GIVE on your local machine using GIVE-Docker.
-Please learn how to use GIVE-Docker from [GIVE Tutorial 2.1: Easy local deployment of GIVE with GIVE-Docker](https://github.com/Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/blob/master/tutorials/GIVE-Docker.md).
+Please learn how to use GIVE-Docker from [GIVE Tutorial 2.1: Easy local deployment of GIVE with GIVE-Docker](./2.1-GIVE-Docker.md).

   ```bash
   # pull GIVE-Docker image from Docker-Hub